Gi60s/markdown-docs/docs-src/index.md

 ## What is This?

-A minimal configuration, markdown to static site generator.
+This is a minimal configuration, markdown to static site generator.
+Featuring:

-**Features:**

 - A clean, simple, mobile ready, template provided as default UI.